With a student body numbering about 30,500, California State University, Sacramento is like a small city. And like any city, it has its challenges.

 "Is it ideal?
-No," said Smith, adding that the relocation is temporary; after the new garage opens, the campuses parking woes will be assuaged.
+No," Smith said, adding that the relocation is temporary; after the new garage opens, the campuses parking woes will be assuaged.

 She said campus officials are reaching out to students to 'get the word out' on the parking situation.
 Students are also urged to consider using public transportation, bicycling or walking, whenever possible.

 Smith noted that about 7,000 students live close enough to make walking or cycling feasible.

 Tim Mulvey, a 32-year-old computer engineering student, rides his bike from Fair Oaks a couple of times a week, but more for health benefits than to beat the parking rush.
 Because he arrives early, usually by 6:30 a.m., when he drives he doesn't have too much trouble quickly finding a spot convenient to where he wants to be on campus.

 But by 10 a.m., parking is scarce and frustrations run high, several students said.